Crazy Awesome: Vikke, a viking with a flying longship and a living bear head called Yumil who can summon lightning by drumming.

 Critical Dissonance: Critics had very mixed opinions on the game.
 Gamers, on the other hand, generally found it to be a great game, but far too short.
-It also became SUDA51's most successful game, with over 700,000 copies sold worldwide as of August 2012.
+It also became Grasshopper's most successful game, eventually selling over a million copies.

 2.)
 Nick is pretty much a Glass Cannon and can only take about 4 or 5 hits at most.

 3.)
 If you left the auto aim on, this section pretty much becomes a Luck-Based Mission.
 As mentioned earlier, the scrappyness is reduced somewhat since you can turn off auto aim anytime.

 Zombie Baseball is often a sticking point for first-time players, as many won't have realized by this point that the game has an auto-aim feature, which is on by default.
 With it disabled, the minigame is fairly easy; with it on, it's nearly impossible.
 It's likely to be the first place where you die.

 That One Level: The wall-climbing level in stage four certainly counts.
 On top of all the objects falling on you (only one of which you can actually destroy), there's also opening/closing panels that will shake you off if you're on one for too long.
 As if that wasn't bad enough, the objects that come falling down at you aren't even interrupted by an opening panel, whereas you can't even so much as shoot through a panel.
 Did we mention that every time you get hit or fall off, it results in a Game Over?
 Not only does this mean you have to take the entire minigame from the top, but it also hurts your score, making getting a gold ranking for this stage quite the feat.
 Adding on to this, since this is a minigame, Nick Tickets won't work, meaning that one screw-up also means that Nick can't revive you.
 That image of a crossed-out Nick Ticket may as well be replaced with an image of a middle finger at that point.